AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 - **Simplifier, final**: final 0 phase of the simplifier.

-- **Damand analysis, 2nd pass** (a.k.a. late demand analysis): this pass consists of demand analysis followed by worker-wrapper transformation and phase 0 of the simplifier.
-The reason for this pass is that some opportunities for discovering strictness were not visible earlier; and optimisations like call-pattern specialisation can create functions with unused arguments which are eliminated by late demand analysis.
-Only run with `-flate-dmd-anal`.
-FIXME but the cardinality paper says something else, namely that the late pass is meant to detect single entry thunks.
-Is it still the case in the current implementation?
+- **Demand analysis, 2nd pass** (a.k.a. late demand analysis): this pass consists of demand analysis ~~followed by the worker-wrapper transformation and phase 0 of the simplifier.
+The reason for this pass is that some opportunities for discovering strictness were not visible earlier; and optimisations like call-pattern specialisation can create functions with unused arguments which are eliminated by late demand analysis.~~ Only run with `-flate-dmd-anal`.
+The Core dumps, which don't mention a second WW pass, and the cardinality paper says something else, namely that the late pass is meant to detect single entry thunks.
+Another round of WW would invalidate that information.

 - **Check rules, 3rd pass**